kiwaku/kiwaku/README.md

-Hi 👋 My name is Kayra Arai Ozturk
+Hi 👋 I'm Kayra Arai Ozturk
 ==================================

 Student at the University of Manchester